One of the most common questions about the new Purple hybrid mattresses is:

 Too Firm for Older Adults?

 My parents, who are both in their 80s (and in denial about it), added a $40 mattress pad to their Purple mattress and have been happy ever since.
-But Purple wouldn’t ever suggest that, because well, they’re selling you on the properties of sleeping directly on the responsive layer.
-It’s like their prized granddaughter and all they want to do is show it off.
+But Purple wouldn’t ever suggest that because, well, they’re selling you on the properties of sleeping directly on the responsive layer.
+It’s like their prized granddaughter, and all they want to do is show it off.

-At least you could replace the topper (here are the bestselling mattress toppers on Amazon). when it develops an imprint which you can’t do when that softer foam is built into your bed.
+At least you could replace the topper (here are the bestselling mattress toppers on Amazon) when it develops an imprint which you can’t do when that softer foam is built into your bed.

 Is the New Purple Worth It?

-Purple really does sleep temperature neural.
-It actually does cushion your pressure points and has the best motion isolation of any bed I’ve ever slept on.
-Those are it’s biggest selling points.
+Purple does sleep temperature neural.
+It does cushion your pressure points and has the best motion isolation of any bed I’ve ever slept on.
+Those are its biggest selling points.
 Is the new Purple worth the price tag?
 I think it is.
 Purple truly offers something unique in the boxed mattress industry.
 All these comparison videos between Purple beds and other brands make me roll my eyes.